TranslatorSRI/Jaeger-demo/README.md

 # Jaeger-demo
-This repo is some examples on instrumenting python code to perform distributed tracing.
+Examples on instrumenting python code to perform distributed tracing.